 (#14054)NOTE 1— Suspension of wireless functionalities refers to functionalities such as frame generation, schedules, scoreboard maintenances, etc., while still preserving previously negotiated parameters with the peer EHT STA(s).

 NOTE 2—Group addressed frames delivery procedure is defined in 35.3.15 (Multi-link operation group addressed frames(#11084)).

+(#12622)NOTE 3 – The AP affiliated with AP MLD that operates on link which is disabled for an associated non-AP MLD uses this link for any frame exchange with other non-AP STAs affiliated with other associated non-AP MLD(s) for which this link is enabled.

 Straw Poll: